-- Before you sell a smartphone, perform a factory reset to remove confidential information from the device.
+- Before you sell a smartphone or mobile device, perform a factory reset to remove confidential information from the device.

-- Consider using secure erase software to wipe, or electronically “shred,” information on a personal computer’s hard drive.
+- Use secure erase software to wipe, or electronically “shred,” information on a personal computer’s hard drive.
 At a minimum, take the hard drive out of a laptop or desktop computer before disposing of the old computer.